 EITHER £1,150 payment on 1st Dec 2023 and Balance of £1,150 payable on 1st April 2024.

 own private room in traditional Arran cottage by Seal Shore in Kildonan

 Full Board ~ all wholefoods and wherever possible organic for 6 weeks £1,950.
 This is also due before you arrive in April so you may wish to make a one off payment for this or add this into your payment plan.
 This can be discussed at interview.

 This apprenticeship aims to let the plant world help you to ‘unfurl’.

 INTRODUCTION TO TEACHING SESSIONS

 We will follow a bodily systems approach which you will have already encountered with the Correspondence course overlaid by the Elements and practice many blind herb tea tastings throughout.
 You will be provided with a handout for this method and be guided at each tasting.

 Food as medicine will be an ongoing topic and you will be expected to help gather and prepare freshly harvested food from the garden for lunches on tutorial days.
 This doubles as an educational function as you learn to recognise plants and practice sustainable harvesting.

-Each tutorial day will involve:
+Each teaching block will involve:

 - meeting of plants outside in their habitat as direct access to Materia Medica & botany;